himanshuraj001/Adress_Book/README.md

 Directory tree:
 Address_Book:

-  |
-  |---Screenshots : Contains screenshot of results in swagger GUI.
+  Screenshots : Contains screenshot of results in swagger GUI.

-  |
-  |---database.py : Contains SQLite connection and LocalSession setup.
+  database.py : Contains SQLite connection and LocalSession setup.

-  |
-  |---models.py : contains Schema of Database with address table and column details.
+  models.py : contains Schema of Database with address table and column details.

-  |
-  |---main.py : Contains all code and logic of all operations performed by API.
+  main.py : Contains all code and logic of all operations performed by API.

 You can execute this file with command : uvicron main:app --reload within FASTAPI enviroment with SQlite3.